DerrickGold/Remote-Music-Player/README.md

 ## Requirements
 - python3 (3.4 and 3.5 tested)
-- ffmpeg (for getting audio metadata on server)
+- ffmpeg/avconv (for getting audio metadata on server)
 - mplayer (for server speaker playback)

 ## Installation